excellenteasy/grunt-image-resize/README.md

 Determines whether images will be upscaled.
 If set to `false` (default), image will be copied instead of resized if it would be upscaled by resizing.

+#### options.concurrency
+Type: `Number`
+Default value: Number of CPUs

+Determines how many resize operations are executed in parallel.

 ### Usage Examples

 #### Default Options